Kennedy Mansion (Valley Forge)

 From 1911 to 1936, the mansion was owned by J. Henderson Supplee, at the time of his death, one of the last Civil War veterans in Montgomery County.
 It later served as the Port Kennedy Inn, and a boardinghouse.
 U.S. Route 422 (Pottstown Expressway) was constructed through the property in the 1960s.
 Adjacent Valley Forge State Park became Valley Forge National Historical Park in 1976.

+In 1947 the Kennedy Mansion was purchased by four siblings of the Crane family: Daniel Edward Crane Jr., Alice Crane Howland, Lucien Horton Crane, and Maia Van Bergen Crane.
+They were the children of Daniel Edward Crane Sr. and Jane Horton Crane of Sewickley, Pennsylvania.
+Two other siblings chose not to join the venture.
+The Crane siblings planned to renovate the house into six apartments in which they could live and two for rental.
+At that time the house and property were rundown and needed significant work to bring it back to its former elegance.
+They renamed it Crane House and Gardens.

+Maia Crane was a horticulturist and landscape designer, and she used portions of the property (48 acres) for her plant nursery.
+She specialized in pink flowering Dogwood trees.
+The property had several outbuildings including a carriage house, a gazebo, a cottage, and a building that had housed livestock.
+Daniel Crane was a designer and created a studio in which he worked on clients' projects.
+Daniel was also employed by the John Wanamaker department store in Philadelphia in the design and display department which well known in the 1950s for its captivating Christmas window displays.

+Tragedy struck in 1956 when Alice Crane's daughter, Jane Howland Coleman was killed in a car accident.
+The Cranes decided to create a family burial sanctuary at the far end of their property that abutted Port Kennedy Presbyterian Church burial ground.
+Five acres were given to the church so that the family sanctuary could become part of the church's burial ground.
+Ten members of the Crane family are buried there.

+The Cranes continued to own the property until 1967 although none of the original family members lived there.
+It was sold to the state of Pennsylvania for the expansion of U.S. Route 422 (Pottstown Expressway).

 In 1978, the National Park Service acquired the mansion through eminent domain, and used it to house Park employees.
 In 1986, Kennedy Supplee Associates LP signed a 55-year lease with the park service, restored the building, and operated it as the Kennedy-Supplee Mansion Restaurant.
 The private company entered Chapter 11 bankruptcy in 2005, and auctioned off its assets in April 2006.
 The mansion is now vacant.